-privatization of State Owned Enterprises (SOEs) (which means organizing as far as possible the state's disengagement from production) and, finally, creation of new regulatory mechanisms and institutions6.
-In the telecommunication sector, as in many other infrastructure industries (electricity, water, gasoline, railways), it has been argued that competition creates additional incentives to reduce costs, to innovate and to eliminate distorted (regulated) prices (Laffont and Tirole, 2001).
 Once that said, the question is how to proceed to efficiently introducing competition, privatizing SOEs and re-regulating the industry.
-Indeed, new regulatory mechanisms7 and institutions (notably Independent Regulatory Authority (IRA) and Competition Authority8) are needed to create a reliable and stable institutional framework to deal with new kind of relationships based on transparency and impartiality between the state on one side, and private-owned firms and all stakeholders on the other side.
-Regulators have thus to carry various tasks namely detecting undesirable or non-compliancy behaviors, designing and developing appropriate regulatory mechanisms tools and strategies for responding to these behaviors, enforcing those tools and strategies on the ground and assessing their success or failure and modifying them accordingly (Baldwin et al., 2012).
+Indeed, new regulatory mechanisms5 and institutions (notably Independent Regulatory Authority (IRA) and Competition Authority) are needed to create a reliable and stable institutional framework to deal with new kind of relationships based on transparency and impartiality between the state on one side, and private-owned firms and all stakeholders on the other side.
 Regulatory reforms consist in fact in "reregulating" the sector (Ménard and Ghertman, 2009) through different types of reforms.

-A crucial question for policymakers is what should be the optimal sequence of reforms considering that privatization, liberalization and creation of an IRA might occur simultaneously or sequentially.
+A crucial question for policymakers is what the optimal sequence of reforms should be considering that privatization, liberalization and creation of an IRA might occur simultaneously or sequentially.
 This paper deals more precisely with the following question: the question is whether a country should create an IRA before the privatization of its incumbent operator and/ or the introduction of market competition or whether it is better to liberalize and privatize before creating an IRA as it has been done typically in Germany (Glachant et al., 2008).
-This paper deals with this specific aspect.
+This paper deals with this specific aspect of reforms sequences.
 Up to now, no single way to proceed has emerged; countries have followed quite heterogeneous and changing policies regarding the sequence.
 Still, for most of MENA countries as for many other countries, liberalization is typically done in two steps.
-First step consists of the enactment of a telecom law and the establishment of an independent
+First step consists of the enactment of a telecom law and the establishment of an independent regulatory authority.
+In the second step, dependent on the success of the first one, the telecom authority starts to liberalize the telecom market (Hakim and Neaime, 2014).
+But as we will see, that is not always the case, specifically in the case of MENA countries, while the law reforming the telecom sector has been adopted, in practice, the powers delegated to the IRA and the number of effective entries do not fit with the standard approach adopted in EU.